sentimentxyz/docs/docs/developers/controllers/controllerFacade.md

     ) external view returns (bool, address[] memory, address[] memory) { }
 ```

 - has similar functionality to `canCall` but can batch many calls within one.
-This enhances UX from an account user perspective if they wish to perform a strategy or create a position that requires many different contract interactions, see [potential use cases](misc/useCases.md).
+This enhances UX from an account user perspective if they wish to perform a strategy or create a position that requires many different contract interactions.